luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 * PyCharm is used out-of-the-box, without any additional plugins and settings

 **Experiment Automation** \
 Automation is done using a shell script found [here](https://github.com/GiovanniLoureiro/sse32/blob/main/project/exec.sh "exec.sh").
 Twenty readings are taken for each of the environment and file sizes.
 For each execution, the environment is launched, code is executed and energy readings for this process are stored to a CSV file.
-The order of execution is shuffled.
+The order of execution is randomized.
 Details for running the experiment are given below:
 * Energibridge setup with LibreHardwareMonitor
 * Python version: 3.9
 * Jupyter notebook version: 6.5.4 , IPython: 8.15.0